FAQs for Employees

 In the Employee tab of the my.mun.ca portal, Memorial employees can access employment related information including: their personal leave entitlement/balances, pay stubs, benefits, deductions, tax information, personal contact information, employee equity survey, and SSQ health card.
 The portal also lists current internal job postings, all Human Resources forms, and includes a pension projection tool.

 Memorial has a Work-Flex Program to provide different options to employees who are interested in modifying their existing work arrangements to help them address personal wellness or work-life balance needs, for career development/job enrichment purposes, or for other similar reasons.
-For specifics on this program and information on how it can be utilized, please consult the Work-Flex Program policy.
+For specifics on this program and information on how it can be utilized, please consult the Leave Administration policy and accompanying Procedure for Flexible Work Arrangements.

 Your access to human resource data such as pay stubs remains available to you through the my.mun.ca portal after you have ended your employment contract.
 Your ID and password remains as is, and access to the data continues.
 If you do not remember your User ID and/or your Password, simply access the ‘Having Problems’ tab at the login window, and follow the onscreen instructions.
 There is a possibility that this step may not work if you have not accessed your account for a lengthy period of time following the end of employment.
 In this instance, you may contact the Memorial ITS Service Desk at 864-4595 for assistance.